odriverobotics/ODrive/docs/interfaces.md

 # Interfaces

-<div class="alert"> While developing custom ODrive control code it is recommend that your motors are free to spin continuously and are not connected to a drivetrain with limited travel. </div>
+<div class="alert"> While developing custom ODrive control code it is recommended that your motors are free to spin continuously and are not connected to a drivetrain with limited travel. </div>

 The ODrive can be controlled over various ports and protocols.
 If you're comfortable with embedded systems development, you can also run custom code directly on the ODrive.
 For that refer to the [developer documentation](developer-guide.md).